Skip to main content

 How Cited uses it

-Cited tracks which model version is used for each platform and documents changes when they occur.
-When a model is deprecated, Cited validates the replacement against historical data before switching.
-The specific models currently in use are documented in Which LLMs we track.
+Cited tracks which platform version is used for each AI engine and documents changes when they occur.
+When a model is deprecated, Cited validates the replacement against historical data before switching, so your dashboard trends remain comparable.
+The currently tracked platforms are documented in Which AI platforms we track.
 Model changes are one of the known sources of measurement non-determinism.